dougsweetser/simply_animate_math/docs/static/horizontal.md

-# Static Plane Math: Horizontal
+# Static numbers in a plane that are horizontal

 ![](../img/plane_t_300.gif)